DMS Bridge Alumni Profiles

 The Bridge program’s accelerated timeline appealed to Simons.
 Open only to recent PA graduates, the program applies their already-completed clinical hours to their doctoral requirements.

 “It takes two years off earning a DMS degree.
-That’s a lot of time saved,” said Simons.
+That’s a lot of time saved,” says Simons.

 Becoming a certified PA, awaiting your credentials, and securing your first job can take months—time best spent improving your skills.
 Butler DMS Bridge students use this time to gain research and leadership skills, becoming more attractive to employers.